The Unauthorized Autobiography

 Mommy

-Finally graduated after 5 years from lovely Shippensburg State College in Downtown Pennsylvania after being asked not to return to my original school.
+Finally graduated after 5 years from lovely Shippensburg State College (now a State University) in Downtown Pennsylvania after being asked not to return to my original school.
 They didn't think it was funny that we placed a full-grown live cow on top of the dome on the Field House!
 (It was not only an amazing Engineering feat to get the dern cow up there in the first place, but they learned a little known fact about cows that only a farmboy from Central PA would know.
 Cows will NOT walk down hill in the dark.
 The Dean didn't appreciate that as much as I did...
 Even the farmer we "borrowed" the cow from thought it was funny!)

-1st teaching job was at Francis Scott Key HS, Carroll County, Maryland.
-Went there on the recommendation of an old girlfriend (Thanks, Pam!
-I miss you...) and 'cause Maryland paid a lot more than Central Pennsylvania. $250 more!
-WOWZERS.
-Of all things, I was hired as a biology teacher for a whopping $6910 contract.
-Had ZERO (0, zilch, nada, empty set, goose egg) bio credits in college.
-Didn't seem to matter to them - they needed a wrestling coach.
-Superintendent asked me what I knew about Exo-Biology.
-Said, "Never heard of it!".
-To which he replied, "But you can coach, right?".
-Said, "Yes".
-He said, "Fine.
-Your teaching bio at FSK."
-BOOM!
-Had a job!
-Coached Wrestling and Tennis.
-Had NEVER played tennis till 1st practice.
-Damn, I was a good coach!
 Was left to the 'wolves' in the classroom with no leadership to guide me.
+When I look back on my MD years, I sucked.
 Made about 90 basic methodological and/or pedagogical (hate that word...) mistakes a day.
 Fabulous Master-Teachers Roger Steele and Guy Paterson helped plant the seeds for good teaching even though I wasn't doing it then.
 Thanks, guys.
 Was recruited to teach at Palmyra High School, New Jersey (Exit 4, if you're interested.) by a good Principal, Frank Adams.
 Was hired to teach Algebra, Geometry, and Physics.
 By now, I had a basic understanding of how good teaching was to take place, but didn't understand how to actually do good.
 Did ok.
 Coached Wrestling, Track & Field, and Cross-Country.
 Never ran a day in my life.
 Followed the runners in my '71 Jeep with lots of fresh water.
 (And a beer for me, of course....)
-Took a year off in '82 to collect what few thoughts I still had after divorcing my college sweetheart, Linda. sigh....
+Took a year off in '82 to collect what few thoughts I still had after divorcing yet another college 'sweetheart', Linda. sigh....
 I was a jerk.
 Sorry, Linda.
-Travelled around the North American continent and made ends meet by being a weight-lifting instructor at the Center City YMCA in Philly.
+Traveled around the North American continent and made ends meet by being a weight-lifting instructor at the Center City YMCA in Philly.
+Kept bulking up.
+Nice refreshing break.
+Met the greatest folks along the way.
+Most of the travel, believe it or not, was by bicycle!
+Yes, I went across the great US of A on a 12 speed twice.

 Came back storming!
 Hired at Delran HS, NJ, as a Math teacher.
-Was actually their 2nd choice, but the 1st choice got pregnant.
+Was actually their 2nd choice, but the 1st choice got pregnant and turned down the offer.
 WASN'T ME!
 HONEST!
 Thank you!
 Taught Algebra, Geometry, Trigonometry, Calculus, and a little course I instituted called Shop Math, a math course for the "shoppers".
 Had a good time with it.
 See Fond Memories of an Aging Teacher for a few select stories of my time in education...
 Joe G, you made the top one of the top ten...
 When the fabulous Physics teacher, Angie Ferner, moved up to be Sci Dept Head, I moved across the hall to have another go at Physics.
 For some reason, I had the right combination of Administrators and colleagues who let me flourish and grow.
-Thanks, Dave, Jim (Miss you, Big Guy), Angie.
+Thanks, Dave, Jim Duda (Miss you, Big Guy), Angie.
 Had a great run at Delran.
 Coached Wrestling & Cross-Country.
 Advised Class of '88.
 Advisor to a plethora of Clubs.
+Chaperoned 9 Sr Florida trips in a row...
+Tough job if you can get it...
 Did some things in class and for that school that would curl the hair of a parent now-a-days.
-Left Delran under duress in '90.
+Left Delran under duress in '91.
 New Principal had a Napoleon complex and thought I was Josephine.
 I learned how to burn bridges, and, I must say, I did a great job of it.
-Was hired by Willingboro HS, NJ, the day I resigned from Delran.
-(The Willingboro Principal was married to the Delran Guidance Director and knew of my dilemma.
-It's nice to have connections, ain't it?)
-At Willingboro, I gave up coaching to concentrate on teaching - a novel idea, don't you think?
-It worked.
-The Administration was great; just sorta let me do my thing and backed me all the way.
-Did lots of crazy things that worked.
-Did lots of crazy things that didn't.
-Won the Presidential Award for Excellence in Science Teaching in 1996.
-Spent a wonderful week in DC at taxpayer's expense, lots-o-cash, and prizes.
-Thank you, US Taxpayers!
-Landed a 'dream' job at Williamstown High School, NJ, in October '99!
-Brand new building, lots of toys, bells, and whistles.
-Administration actually made decisions with the kids in mind - another novel approach, don't you think?
-Steve, Dorothy, Kate, & BigDeal, and the recently retired Roger, do/did an outragiously great job running that place.
-Most of the current teachers don't appreciate what it's like outside the hallowed walls of WHS, though.

 "Life should NOT be a journey to the grave with the intention of arriving safely in an attractive and well preserved body with 'six-pack' abs and wrinckle-free face, but rather to skid in sideways, cigar in mouth, deep-fat-fried chocolate-covered something in one hand, martini in the other, body thoroughly used up, wracked with pain, totally worn out and screaming "WOO HOO!
 What a ride!"